Take 1-2 approved courses alongside UCLA students for college credit!

 AF AMER 1: Introduction to Black Studies [ONLINE]

-AN N EA 10W: Jerusalem – Holy City* [ONLINE]
+AN N EA 10W: Jerusalem – Holy City* [TBA]

 *recommended only for students with a score of 4 or higher on AP English Language or Literature exam